Tosino46/Maven-Electronics-Analysis/README.md

 # Maven-Electronics-Analysis
+My first Powerbi Project that helps shaping my knoweldge in turning data into real insight

 ## Objective:

 This dashboard shows the report of Maven global electronics retailer to consolidate and analyze sales, customer, product, and store data.
 The dashboard shows key performance metrics, uncover sales trends, and provide actionable insights for management to make data-driven decisions.

 ## Company Overview:

 Maven Electronics is a global retailer that sells computers, cell phones, TVs, cameras, appliances, and other consumer products through both online and in-store channels.
 The company operates across multiple regions and aims to improve profitability, monitor store and product performance, and enhance customer satisfaction.